al-al-physics/statics/README.md

 # physics1

-This is educational material for engineers and architects to introduce basic vector mathematics and prepare them to the study of structures.
+Educational material for future engineers and architects.
+Introduction to basic vector mathematics and preparation for the study of structures.